mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The result is the TopologyType changes to ReplicaSetNoPrimary.
 See the test scenario called "Network error writing to primary".

-The client SHOULD clear its connection pool for the server: if one socket is bad, it is likely that all are.
+The client SHOULD close all idle sockets in its connection pool for the server: if one socket is bad, it is likely that all are.

 Clients MUST NOT request an immediate check of the server;